 To my fellow Christians who are Roman Catholic, please carefully read my entire article (below) before coming to judgment.
 What does the Bible mean by saying that all Christians belong to one Church and share one faith and one baptism?
-Doesn't logic require that all Christians must have one supreme head and infallible interpreter of Scripture?
+Doesn't logic require that all Christians must have one supreme earthly bishop (Pope) and infallible interpreter of Scripture?
 Doesn't the Bible and history show that the papacy existed from apostolic times?
 Didn't Christ say in Scripture that the Apostle Peter was the rock upon which He would build His Church?
 These and other questions are answered below.

 Recently, Pope Benedict announced that the Roman Catholic Church is the one true church and that there is no salvation outside of Roman Catholicism.
 The Roman Catholic Church teaches that the Pope is the infallible spiritual head and Vicar of Christ on earth.